 "Andrew Tiedt was very professional and considerate to personal circumstances and gave sound advice that resulted in the best outcome possible.
 Highly recommended."

 Criminal trials are held in the relevant state or territory’s District Court or the Supreme Court.
 A trial is held when the accused is pleading not guilty.
 This may be because they have a legal defence to the charge or because they are testing the prosecution case.
-During a trial, the prosecution will adduce evidence and both defence and prosecution will make submission about the strength of that evidence.
+During a trial, the prosecution will adduce evidence and both defence and prosecution will make submissions about the strength of that evidence.
 The defence may also call evidence, but this does not always occur.
 At the end of the trial, a verdict will be delivered.

-Trials are usually decided by a jury but occasionally a trial will be heard by a Judge alone.
+Trials are usually decided by a jury but occasionally a trial will be heard by a judge alone.

 What is the Role of the Prosecution?

 The role of the Prosecution is to present the case against the accused to the court.
 Its role is not to secure a conviction or to convince the court that the defendant should be found guilty.
 It is its primary duty to present all relevant evidence in the case and help the court to achieve justice according to the law and principles of fairness.

 A prosecutor does not represent a private interest or a particular person (such as the victim), but appears on behalf of the state in order to achieve what is in the public interest.
 In order for the accused to be found guilty the court must be satisfied that the prosecution has proved every element of the offence beyond a reasonable doubt.